Leading the 21st-Century Academic Library: Successful Strategies for Envisioning and Realizing Preferred Futures

 We can’t expect the redefined academic library to assume its final shape any time soon, if ever, but the transformation is well underway.
 This series: Creating the 21st-Century Academic Library, will explore this topic from a number of different perspectives.
 Volume 1, Visionary Leadership and Futures, will begin the discussion by examining some of the new roles and directions academic libraries are taking.

 Eden, Brad, "Leading the 21st-Century Academic Library: Successful Strategies for Envisioning and Realizing Preferred Futures" (2015).
 Library Faculty Publications.
-Paper 46.
+46.